elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 TF-IDF
 Term Frequency is how often a word appears in a document, “the” “of” “space” etc..
 Document Frequency: How often a term appears in all documents in index.
- ”Space” doesn’t appear often in index, but “the” does.
+ ”Space” doesn't appear often in index, but “the” does.
 Divide Term Frequency by Document Frequency gives us measure of relevance.
 How special is this term to this document?
 How often does it occur in this doc?
 How often does it occur in all documents?